Chrysler’s Custom-Bodied, Dual Cowl Phaeton Known as the Imperial 8

 The new Imperial was offered in two sub-series: a standard line with production Briggs-built bodies and a more prestigious custom line featuring semi-custom bodies, finished to order.
 LeBaron Carrossiers designed and built all but one of the Imperial “catalog custom” styles.
 This particular vehicle is a LeBaron custom body.
 There were only 151 custom Imperials made, and just 36 of those were Dual Cowl Phaetons.
 This car is one of fewer than 20 still in existence.

 Walter P. Chrysler was 36 years old when he got into the automotive business, joining General Motors as manager of the Buick plant in Flint, Michigan.
 There, he overhauled the manufacturing process and tripled production.

-He later became president of Buick, and after resigning that position went on to found the Chrysler Corporation in 1925.
+Later he became president of Buick.
+After resigning that position, he went on to found the Chrysler Corporation in 1925.

 The ‘Imperial 8’

-- Top Speed 0f more than 95 MPH
+- Top speed of more than 95 mph

-- 1 of fewer than 20 still in existence
+- One of fewer than 20 still in existence